leadnodeIO/traefik-secure-cosmos-rpc/README.md

 # Traefik Secure Cosmos RPC

-Traefik Secure Cosmos RPC is a middleware designed to publicly expose RPC endpoints for Cosmos-based blockchain networks, leveraging Traefik to add essential features like automatic SSL for secure communication and rate limiting to prevent abuse.
+Traefik Secure Cosmos RPC is a middleware designed to publicly expose RPC and API endpoints for Cosmos-based blockchain networks, leveraging Traefik to add essential features like automatic SSL for secure communication and rate limiting to prevent abuse.

 ## Configuration